-Established by bestselling author of Thugs & The Women Who Love Them, Wahida Clark, is specifically designed for urban fiction authors.
-Now, this publishing house is home to 11 authors and a range of works like A Life for a Life, Heat and Enemy Bloodline.
+Established by bestselling author of Thugs & The Women Who Love Them, Wahida Clark, the company is specifically designed for urban fiction authors.
+Now, this publishing house is home to over 30 authors and a range of works like A Life for a Life, by Mike Jefferies, Feenin’, by Sereniti Hall, and The Game of Deception, by Victor L. Martin.
 Most of the titles published under this house focus on themes like crime and sexuality.

 Writers that are looking for the boutique atmosphere of a small, professional publisher, but also a publisher that focuses on urban lit, can’t go wrong with Delphine Publications.
 The Atlanta based publisher is known for producing gripping urban literature novels, with just a hint of melodrama, like Sleeping with One Eye Open, Love on Death Row and Sorority Ties.
 If you’re a writer that likes to explore themes like love, betrayal, and sex in an urban setting, then Delphine is definitely a publisher you want to consider.

 One of the best things about the Kensington Publishing Corp is that it publishes almost any kind of genre.
 Whether your forte is humor, sci-fi or romance, there’s a niche for you at Kensington.
-For African America writers, there’s a whole a subsection at this New York publisher for you.
-This is the publishing house that’s home to imprints like Urban Christian, Urban Soul and, yup, you guessed it, Urban Books.
-Founded in 1974, this company prides itself on its “independent" spirit—something that really sets it apart when it comes to the kinds of books it releases on the market.
+For African American writers, there’s a whole a subsection at this New York publisher for you, and A Hustler’s Queen, by Saundra, as well as Saving Her Shadow, by Lutishia Lovely are just two of the titles you will find there.
+Founded in 1974, this company prides itself on its “independent” spirit—something that really sets it apart when it comes to the kinds of books it releases on the market.
 If you’re an urban author that’s dedicated to making a dent in the market and would like a real shot, Kensington is the place that can make it happen.

 Founded by award winning and bestselling author Michele A. Cameron Fletcher, La’ Femme Fatale Publishing is committed to helping urban fiction authors reach their audience.
 The publishing house has published works like Concrete Jungle and Veronica Malone’s Life goes on.
 On top of urban literature, the publishing house has also released Lifestyle, health and fitness guides by some of the world’s most recognized T. V. personalities and journalists, including Laeann Amos and Anita Rincon.
 Typically the novels published by this house feature an urban setting but focuses on a romantic interest.